 One way of doing this is by combining dark chocolate with other foods, such as fruit.
 Our research shows that food combinations can be very useful.

 Having the right balance of proteins, carbohydrates, fats, and fiber from the right foods for you can have positive effects on your metabolic responses.
-You can read more about food combinations in our ZOE help center.

 How much dark chocolate should you eat?